-Each year, the event’s merchandise typically features all of the haunted houses and scare zones, so it’s almost guaranteed you’ll find a nice memento (whether it’s a T-shirt or a souvenir cup) for Halloween Horror Nights Orlando 2019.
+Each year, the event’s merchandise typically features all of the haunted houses and scare zones, so you’ll be sure to find a nice memento (whether it’s a T-shirt or a souvenir cup) for Halloween Horror Nights Orlando 2019.

-Last year, we loved the 80s theme of the event and we were obsessed with all of the houses and scare zones.
+This year, we were obsessed with the variety of the houses and scare zones.
 Some of these were already cult classics, or soon-to-be from Halloween Horror Nights alone.
-The merchandise highlighted ALL of our favorites, from Trick 'r Treat's Sam to all of our beloved Killer Klowns.
+The merchandise highlighted ALL of our favorites, from Ghostbusters to Universal Monsters.
 The swag ranged from your typical event tees highlighting each house to actual props and masks.

 Halloween Horror Nights Orlando Special Experiences

 Here is what you can expect to scare up in terms of special experiences available at Halloween Horror Nights Orlando 2019.